-As noted by the American Academy of Child & Adolescent Psychiatry (2001), tricyclic antidepressants should not be prescribed for the suicidal youth as a first line of treatment because the potential for toxic effect outweighs the therapeutic effects.
+As noted by the AACAP and the APA (2001), tricyclic antidepressants should not be prescribed for the suicidal youth as a first line of treatment because the potential for toxic effect outweighs the therapeutic effects.
 Studies have not found these drugs to be effective in reducing suicide in children or adolescents.
 Furthermore, other medications that may increase disinhibition or impulsivity, such as the benzodiazapines and Phenobarbitol, should be prescribed with caution.